derekeder/derekeder.com/_posts/blog/2024-06-29-electrifying-our-old-oak-park-home-one-year-in.md

 <hr />

 _This is Part 4 of my series Electrifying Our Old Oak Park Home.
-[Read all 4 parts here](/electrification/)._
+[Read the rest here](/electrification/)._

 A little over a year ago in April of 2023, we completed the electrification of our house.
 Since then, I’ve received a lot of interest in this project, was awarded a [Green Award by the Village of Oak Park](https://www.oak-park.us/news/2023-community-awards-celebrate-stewardship), and was even [featured in the Chicago Tribune](https://www.chicagotribune.com/2024/01/31/concerned-about-climate-change-more-chicagoans-are-buying-all-electric-home-heating-systems/)!